SeraphinaDawn/task-tracker/README.md

-# Task Tracker
+# Task Tracker: Git Command Usage Tutorial

-This is a demo project for my Git tutorial
+This is a demo project showcasing my learning journey with Git commands.
+I'm sharing how I use Git, and I hope it's helpful for you!

+For a detailed video tutorial, check out: [Git Commands Tutorial](https://www.youtube.com/watch?v=vA5TTz6BXhY)

-# Git Learning Project
+## Git Learning Project

-This project aims to help beginners quickly grasp the basic concepts and common operations of Git.
+This project aims to help beginners quickly grasp the basic concepts and common operations of Git, using my hands-on experience as a guide.

 ## Main Content